 Getting a diagnostic imaging test - a Computerized Tomography (CT) or Magnetic Resonance Imaging (MRI) scan - when you are not in an emergency room situation can sometimes take months to get an appointment.

 Other parts of the province might have less wait times in some cases.
 You can request from your doctor a location outside of where you live to get a test done sooner if you're willing to travel a little bit.

 Health Quality Ontario has an online tool to help you check wait times.
 See the Wait Times for Diagnostic Imaging Tool to find other hospitals across Ontario and their wait times.

 For More Information

-Hospital Handbook from Patients Who Know – This guide from the University Health Network (UHN) Open Lab is full of tips and tools to navigate the hospital system.
-Created by Canadian patients for Canadian patients.
+From Patients Who Know: A Hospital Handbook [PDF] – This guide is full of tips and tools to navigate the hospital system based on real Canadian patients.
+From the University Health Network (UHN).